-Manufacturers are striving to find ways to pack in TV speakers that can fire audio effectively around the room, but not all are delivering the immersive audio you'd want to fill a standard family room - let alone an open-plan living area.
+Manufacturers are striving to find ways to pack in TV speakers that can fire audio effectively around the room.
+Still, not all are delivering the immersive audio you'd want to fill a standard family room - let alone an open-plan living area.
 ‘While many TVs from the likes of Sony, Panasonic, Philips, Samsung, LG and alike have better bespoke audio systems, not everyone has the money to splash out on a brand new top of the range TV,’ says Steven Concannon from Beyond Sound.
-‘Luckily there's a range of ways to make your TV sound better, from improving the acoustics and layout of your room to purchasing a surround-sound system or a decent set of speakers.’
+‘Luckily, there's a range of ways to make your TV sound better, from improving the acoustics and layout of your room to purchasing a surround-sound system or a decent set of speakers.’

 How to make your TV sound better instantly